dovecot/documentation/docs/core/config/mailbox_formats/mbox.md

 Mbox format is deprecated and should not be used in production setups at all.

 Mbox is no longer being maintained for write fixes, for any new or advanced features, nor for optimization improvements.
+E.g. mbox is incapable of writing very large payloads approaching 4GB in size.

 It still exists solely to read old mail storages, and for backwards utility purposes (specifically for archival purposes, as mbox allows multiple